Child Custody and Parent-Time

 Introduction

-The page is about the custody of a minor child.
+The page explains how custody a minor child works.
 Custody means power to care for and make decisions for someone else.

 Utah's divorce laws control how custody works, even if the parties were never married.
 Most orders award custody to one or both parents of the minor child.
 However, a custody order may award custody to another adult, like a grandparent.